tadeubas/SeedQReader/README.md

 It actually can send/receive:
 - 1 Frame QRCodes
 - Multiframes QRCodes using the `Specter` format (_p M of N_)
-- Multiframes QRCodes using the `UR` format are partially supported (PSBT and Bytes)
+- Multiframes QRCodes using the `UR` format are partially supported (Desciptor, PSBT and Bytes)
 - Multiframes QRCodes using the `BBQR` format are partially supported (PSBT)

 ## Download the latest releases